-Ever stared at a shiny new VR headset like the HTC Vive, Oculus Rift, or Valve Index and wondered if your PC could actually handle it without turning into a stuttering nightmare?
-I’ve been there — dropped cash too many times only to regret it.
-That’s exactly why Futuremark VRMark has become my secret weapon.
-It doesn’t just throw numbers at you; it shows whether your rig has the real muscle VR demands, way beyond what regular games ever ask for.
+Have you ever looked at a brand-new VR headset like the HTC Vive, Oculus Rift, or Valve Index and wondered if your PC could really handle it without becoming a stuttering nightmare?
+I’ve been there too; I’ve spent too much money and then regretted it.
+That’s why Futuremark VRMark has become my secret weapon.
+It doesn’t just give you numbers; it shows you if your rig has the real power that VR needs, which is much more than what regular games need.

 Contents